-Chicago-Kent can nominate two students per year to study at Konkuk University in Seoul, South Korea, for the fall or spring semester.
-The fall semester runs approximately from August to December and the spring semester runs approximately from January to May.
+Chicago-Kent can nominate two students each academic year to study at Konkuk University College of Law in Seoul, South Korea, for either the fall or spring semester.
 Students will pay the tuition at Chicago-Kent and are responsible for any additional expenses.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The application deadline is March 15 for the fall semester and October 15 for the spring semester.
 For more information about Konkuk, please click here.

 Country Background Notes